Poking Holes in Einhorn's PTON Thesis

 This makes it a much steeper ask than the average gym membership of about $30/month — even before you consider the homemade hack some users are implementing to circumvent buying the expensive bike.

 Herein lies PTON’s double-edged sword.
 While having a niche loyal target demographic is great for customer retention and ARR, it’s not exactly amazing for growth.
-How many more upper-income women cyclists are there that PTON can continue attracting onto its platform?
-This is not a situation where Peloton bikes appeal to a mass market — it’s very much more niche.
+How many more upper-income women cyclists out there can PTON continue attracting onto its platform?
+This is not a situation where Peloton bikes appeal to a mass market — it’s much more niche.

 The reality is that Peloton isn’t about to disrupt the classic gym membership anytime soon.
 It only represents good value when compared to boutique fitness classes or bike-related personal trainers.
 That implies a significantly smaller TAM than the former market.